dev-wantap/dev-wantap/README.md

 🎓 Currently studying at Hanyang University ERICA <br/>
 🔭 Focusing on Backend Engineering and Server Development<br/>
-🌱 Currently learning Python, Java, Docker, and more<br/>
+🌱 Currently learning Java, Docker, Flutter, and more<br/>
 💡 Passionate about server development and system architecture<br/>
 📫 How to reach me: gwk1125@hanyang.ac.kr<br/>